When we finally beat COVID-19, Rick Hatswell wants to be part of a revitalized and re-energized collision repair industry.

 Our industry’s future

-Despite experienced technicians potentially making six-figure incomes, Rick says it’s difficult to get apprentices, even in normal circumstances.
+Although experienced technicians often make six-figure incomes, Rick says it’s difficult to get apprentices, even in normal circumstances.
 “We’re looking at any way we can help them build a career.”

-Rick estimates that Craftsman Collision has 54 apprentices across their 40 repair locations.
+Rick estimates that Craftsman Collision has 54 apprentices across its 42 repair locations.
 Rick completed his own apprenticeship through VCC in 1997 and earned his Red Seal.